-Kevin Day, Editorial Board Member of TRF News and CEO of HPD Lendscape, makes a comprehensive analysis of why lenders should embrace techology to be able to help SMEs survive.
+Kevin Day, Editorial Board Member of TRF News and CEO of HPD Lendscape, makes a comprehensive analysis of why lenders should embrace technology to be able to help SMEs survive.

 The COVID-19 virus has advanced across the world at an alarming rate, causing levels of disruption to the global economy not seen in a decade.
 Globalised supply chains for goods and services are under severe pressure, with few businesses escaping significant strain on their income.
 The head of the OECD has since stated that we could be facing the “gravest threat” to the global economy since the 2008 financial crash.